artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

    arrange, AtoM will flatten the DIP so that all digital objects are child-level descriptions of the target description.

+   If you add levels of description to the SIP then metadata added through the form in Archivematica will not be included in the DIP.

 .. _creating-sips-tags:

 Creating a SIP using tags